 Hamilton County 4-H is a community of young people across our area who are learning life skills, leadership, and citizenship that will lead to creating more positive productive citizens.
 Young people ages 9-19 participate in 4-H through school meetings, special interest community groups, after-school programs, home schools, camps, special educational events, and many other activities.

 Get involved in 4-H!
-Experiential learning is our specialty – find out how to be a part of the Hamilton County 4-H contests in public speaking, interactive exhibits, Clover Bowl and more!
+Experiential learning is our specialty – find out how to be a part of the Hamilton County 4-H contests in public speaking, interactive exhibits or demonstrations, 4-H art poster contest, Clover Bowl and June Dairy Month!
+In-school clubs or community clubs let youth enjoy all these opportunities.

 Understanding that the values of community or nation contribute to good citizenship.
 Encouraging youth to become involved, make ethical decisions, and find ways to make positive contributions to society.
 Learn more about the 4-H Honor Club, 4-H All-Stars, and the 4-H Citizenship Club, as well as the Health Rocks! program.